-Facebook sees mixed Q1 with $8.03B revenue, EPS miss, faster growth to 1.94B users
+Facebook beats in Q1 with $8.03B revenue, faster growth to 1.94B users

 Square up 7% after surpassing quarterly expectations

-Facebook had another strong quarter to start 2017, scoring $8.03 billion in revenue and $1.04 EPS in Q1.
+Facebook had another strong quarter to start 2017, scoring $8.03 billion in revenue and $1.04 GAAP actual EPS in Q1 compared to $0.87 estimate.
 It earned that from 1.94 billion users, up from 1.86 billion last quarter, up a faster 4.3 percent compared to 3.91 perecent last quarter.

 At this rate Facebook should hit 2 billion total users in Q2.
 Daily active users reached 1.28 billion, up from 1.23 billion last quarter.
 While fake news, video violence, and copying Snapchat have all been fixtures of the Facebook news cycle, its user growth actually grew during the time period.
 Facebook added 3 million monthly users in the lucrative but saturated US & Canada market, though the Asia-Pacific region was the big driver, where Facebook added 43 million users.

+The company told investors that “Facebook is no longer reporting non-GAAP expenses, income, tax rate, and earnings per share (EPS).”

-Facebook beat analyst estimates on revene, which were $7.83 billion, but missed the $1.12 EPS estimate.
+Facebook beat analyst estimates on revenue, which were $7.83 billion. $1.12 EPS estimate.
 Facebook had closed the market earlier today down 0.68 percent at $151.80.
 Shares dropped 1.98 percent in after-hours trading following the mixed earning results.
 Today’s report shows the running out of News Feed ad space hasn’t prevented Facebook from continuing to grow its revenue.

 Mobile now counts for 85 percent of its ad revenue, compared to 84 percent last quarter, accounting for $6.7 billion in ad revenue.
 Facebook earned $3.06 billion in profit in Q1, up 76% year-over-year while revenue grew 49% year-over-year.
 Facebook managed to slow the decline of its games payments business, with it earning $175 million in Q1 compared to $180 million last quarter and $195 million in Q3.

-The company told investors that “Facebook is no longer reporting non-GAAP expenses, income, tax rate, and earnings per share (EPS).”
-Facebook also stopped reporting mobile-only users.
+Facebook stopped reporting mobile-only users.

 Headcount grew to 18,770 people, up 38 percent YOY.
 Facebook’s total costs were $4.7 billion, giving it a 41% operating margin, down from 52% margin last quarter.

-Note: [Correction: TechCrunch and several other publications wrongly compared the new GAAP actual EPS with the non-GAAP analyst estimate, since Facebook no longer reports non-GAAP financials.
-Since Facebook’s GAAP actual EPS was $1.04 compared to the analyst estimate of $0.87, Facebook actually beat the street this quarter, rather than having mixed results as we originally reported.]